 susu

-An informal savings arrangement, common in West Africa and the Caribbean, where a group of people pool money and take turns receiving the full pot.
+Susu (noun) means an informal savings arrangement, common in West Africa and the Caribbean, where a group of people pool money and take turns receiving the full pot.
+Example: “Her mother has run a susu with neighbors for years to save for big expenses.”

-How to Use Susu
+How to use susu

 Learner’s notesIn plain EnglishA community savings club where everyone contributes regularly and takes turns collecting the total.

-Word Forms
+Word forms

 susus plural

-Fill the Gap
+Fill the gap

 Can you complete this real example?